Where to Stay in Portland: Complete Guide for First Timers

 In that sense, it’s a nice balance between the more residential areas on the Eastside and the hustle and bustle of downtown.
 Which earns it a spot as one of the best places to stay, especially if you don’t have a car.

-The two stretches we like are NW 23rd Street and NW 21st Street, which are lined with a bunch of cool places to eat and drink (and shop).
+The two stretches we like to explore most are NW 23rd Street and NW 21st Street, which are lined with a bunch of cool places to eat and drink (and shop).

-Plus, Providence Park – home of the Portland Timbers and Portland Thorns (the two soccer franchises in Portland) is here, and you’ll often find us at a game on a sunny summer Saturday evening.
+Plus, Providence Park – home of the Portland Timbers and Portland Thorns (the two soccer franchises in Portland) is here, and you’ll often find us at a game on a Saturday evening during the season.

 Looking out over the Northwest District in the morning